moosetechnology/moosetechnology.github.io/src/content/docs/developers/dealing-with-a-new-language.md

 Also, the more challenging part is the `symbolic resolution` of the code.
 You should look for AST parser that have this feature enabled.

 If you have no AST Parser existing, you can use a parser generator inside Pharo.
-We advice you two options:
+We advice you three options:

+- [Pharo-Tree-Sitter](https://github.com/Evref-BL/Pharo-Tree-Sitter) if a tree sitter parser already exist (outside Pharo but easy to integrate)
 - [SmaCC](https://books.pharo.org/booklet-Smacc/) if you have an existing grammar
 - [PetitParser2](https://kursjan.github.io/petitparser2/) in other cases